weida0216/Pizza-Sales-Analysis/README.md

 <img width="151" alt="Screenshot 2022-12-22 at 12 25 23 AM" src="https://user-images.githubusercontent.com/79434994/208954676-e5d5caf1-13f7-4753-b70b-bf62ae25f78f.png">

 Based on the result, it is clear that the most popular category of pizza is Classic and the least popular is Chicken.
-Hence with this information, the business can perhaps release more products other the Classic category.
+Hence with this information, the business can perhaps release more products under the Classic category.

-After looking into the various categories of pizza, I will now into the popularity of each specific pizzas.
+After looking into the various categories of pizza, I will now look into the popularity of the specific pizzas.
 The following query was written to rank the pizzas in terms of quantity sold over the year:

 ```
 SELECT Name, SUM(Quantity) AS TotalQuantity